Costont/EV-Analysis/README.md

   -	The ratio of charging stations to electric vehicles for the top 5 counties is .003 or higher
   -	EV charge stations by county. ***Refer To the Figure below or Dashboard***
   -	Number of EV cars by county. ***Refer To the Figure below or Dashboard***

+ Counties with more EV charging stations have more EV vehicles registered.
+It can be assumed that there are more EV purchases in those counties.
+Assuming that these higher numbers are due to the availability of charging stations in that county, making consumers more comfortable with purchasing an EV.

 ![image](https://user-images.githubusercontent.com/96215773/172464865-72ecbb22-dbe8-4a45-8691-c68c307acf5c.png)